purestorage/pso-csi/docs/csi-5to6-upgradepath.md

 ## Instruction:
 1. Uninstall PSO 5 following the instruction provided [here](../pure-pso/README.md).
-2. prepare your `values.yaml` first for PSO 6 using the PSO 5.x `values.yaml`.
+2. Prepare your `values.yaml` first for PSO 6 using the PSO 5.x `values.yaml`.
 They are formatted differently, so you won't be able to simply copy PSO 5.x `values.yaml` over.
 Schema validation will also help to make sure you comply with PSO 6 formats.
 3. For upgrade field in PSO 6, it is by default set to `false`.
 PSO will not start the upgrade if the field is omitted or left to `false`.
 Set it to `true` to enable upgrade.
 The upgrade takes place during the installation.
 4. Set the `clusterID` field to be the same as `namespace` field in PSO 5.
 5. Install PSO 6 following the instruction provided [here](../pure-pso/README.md).
 Monitor PSO pods and if all pods are up and running, the upgrade was successful.